marekruzicka/vagrantfile-generator/docs/SHARED_RESOURCES.md

 ## Known Limitations

-1. **Boxes Display Issue**: Boxes list currently shows "0 boxes available" in frontend despite backend returning correct data.
-This is a separate Alpine.js/frontend issue unrelated to is_shared functionality.
+1. **Boxes Display & migration**: Boxes are now stored as individual `.json` files.
+If your frontend shows "0 boxes available", please do the following:

+- Confirm `data/shared/boxes/` contains per-box `.json` files (and `data/users/{user-id}/boxes/` for user boxes).
+- If you still have a legacy `boxes.json`, run `backend/scripts/migrate_boxes.py` to convert it.
+- If migration is complete and issue persists, check browser DevTools network tab for the `/api/boxes` call and check backend logs.

 2. **No Admin UI**: Currently no web UI for managing shared resources.
 Shared resources must be added directly to `/data/shared/` directories.